 Store in a covered container on the pantry shelf.

 Now, how about a few ideas for your homemade bread crumbs?
 The following recipes are some our favorites!
 I hope you give them a try.
 And yes, they all call for breadcrumbs!
+Some just a few and other's it is a major ingredient in that recipe.

 Bread Crumb Muffins!
 Don't let the humble appearance keep you from making these delicious muffins.
 They are perfect with soup or with eggs at breakfast.